COVID-19: Community Updates and Resources

 Government Law Center Fellows selected from the incoming class.
 The latest Fellows were recognized at a formal induction ceremony at Albany Law School hosted by the Center on September 18.

-Established in 2015, the Government Law Center Fellowship is unique in that it includes a curriculum focused on public-service practice and opportunities for mentoring to prepare students thoroughly for a career in public service.
+the Government Law Center Fellowship is unique in that it includes a curriculum focused on public-service practice and opportunities for mentoring to prepare students thoroughly for a career in public service.
 The program offers activities where fellows can explore public-service career settings, see public-service lawyering in practice, and develop a supportive community of students with public-minded interests.
 For upper-class students, the Fellowship combines academics with professional practice, through required classes and an experiential-learning placement at either the Government Law Center, an advocacy organization, a law firm in a role that involves focus on government activities, or a government agency.

-"We're delighted to welcome this exceptionally talented group into the Government Law Center Fellowship community," said Andy Ayers, Director of the Government Law Center.
+"We're delighted to welcome this exceptionally talented group into the Government Law Center Fellowship community," said Ava Ayers, Director of the Government Law Center.
 "As Fellows, they will gain not just a strong foundation in government law and policy and an opportunity to put that knowledge into practice, but also an opportunity to make strong connections to public-service practitioners, including Albany Law School's extensive group of engaged and supportive government alumni, helping these law students build a valuable professional network early in their legal careers."

 The incoming Fellows are: